 There may be two probable causes for this.
-One, it could be that there is dust or grime preventing the contacts on the lenses from connecting properly with the camera.
+One, it could be that dust or grime is preventing the contacts on the lenses from connecting properly with the camera.
 Two, it may be that the lens is not in its proper position.

 Start by dismounting the lenses and cleaning the contacts on both the camera as well as on the lenses as outlined above.
 Next, remount the lens and ensure that it locks correctly into place according to the instructions above.

 In case that fails to resolve the error code, try using a different lens to determine where the problem lies.
 If you are not able to solve it, visit a repair center.

 In case the shutter release on your Nikon camera gets jammed, then you will see this error message.
 Your camera shutter normally opens and closes when taking photos.
 But if it gets damaged or something gets in its way, it may not be able to move as it should, resulting in the above error message.